open-sauced/intro/CONTRIBUTING.md

    If you're not sure, please comment on the issue and tag the `@open-sauced/community` maintainers to ask for help.

-3. **Write content**
+3. **Write content**.

    Open the newly created Markdown file in a text editor and write the content for your chapter using the Markdown syntax.
 You can include headings, text, images, links, lists, and other elements to present your information effectively.

-4. **Ensure the chapter's numbers are in order**
+4. **Ensure there are no duplicate chapter numbers, and they should be in order**.

-   The chapter's numbers have to be in order to make the course flow.
-You need to rename other files by changing the chapter number accordingly.
+   There should only be one number for each chapter (no duplication), and the numbers must be in order to make the course flow.
+You need to rename other files that follow your new file by changing the chapter number accordingly.

-5. **Testing your changes**
+5. **Testing your changes**.

    Before finalizing your new chapter, you should test your changes locally.
 You can build or render the project to ensure your new chapter appears as expected within the course structure.

-6. **Updating the sidebar**
+6. **Updating the sidebar**.

    After you add a new chapter, you must also add it to the sidebar for the users to discover the content.